natural deduction metalanguage, practical foundations

 In the categorical semantics of type theory, a dependent type

 is represented by a particular morphism , the intended meaning being that each type is the fiber of over .
-The morphism in a category may represent dependent types in this way are sometimes called display morphisms (especially when not every morphism is a display morphism).
+The morphism in a category that may represent dependent types in this way are sometimes called display morphisms (especially when not every morphism is a display morphism).

 In Coq: